nothinux/octo-proxy/docs/CONFIGURATION.md

 | --------- | ------------- | -------------------------------
 | `simple`  | `<string>`    | Use this option to use simple TLS, and will only verify the server identity.
 Required option `mode: simple` and `caCert` if root certificate not stored in trust store |
 | `mutual`  | `<string>`    | Use this option to use mutual TLS (mTLS).
 With this mode, server and client will verify each other.
 Required option `mode: mutual`, `caCert`, `cert`, and `key`. |

+> Currently, in mutual mode octo-proxy will only verify the ip address of it's client and try to match it with ip sans in certificate.
+In the future we will adding more alternative names verification.